Professional Development Training

 Take our survey to implement a more tailor-made P.D. experience.
 After receiving your survey, we’ll research logical experts to interview, design a suggested Agenda, and get back to you to discuss your SEL needs.

 Below are examples of four well-rounded Respectful Ways workshops for staff and parents.
 These are the core subjects covered, around your specialized training.
 These workshops below can all be altered for your specific SEL needs:

 Investigating Mental Health Issues and Helping Children Cope

 From adverse childhood experiences (ACEs) to student suicides, all school staff must be able to recognize trauma in a student — and know what to do about it.
-Attachment & Trauma Network staff give real-world advice and suggestions to help educators, help students.
+Attachment & Trauma Network staff are experts in trauma-informed care and give real-world advice and suggestions to help educators, help students.
+COVID-19 has brought on its own onslaught of new trauma in children, so we’ll address proper SEL techniques to use this coming fall semester.
 This workshop shares the best techniques for handling mental health issues in students, while keeping your own sanity.
 Educators can experience their own PTSD in certain situations, so we’ll address personal care as well as student support.